A Robust Method for Shift Detection in Time Series

-Note that in case the change-point $k$ is known in advance, the test problem becomes a standard two-sample problem, where the first sample is $X_1,\ldots,X_k$ and the second sample is $X_{k+1},\ldots,X_n$.
-This test problem is obviously much simpler than the change-point problem studied here.
-At the same time, tests for the two-sample problem often serve as guideline for finding tests for the problem of detecting a change at an unknown point in time.
+If the change-point $k^\star$ was known in advance, this would be a standard two-sample problem with samples $X_1,\ldots,X_{k^\star}$ and $X_{k^\star+1},\ldots,X_n$.
+Tests for the two-sample problem serve as guideline for finding tests for the more difficult change-point problem studied here where $k^\star$ is unknown.